This walkthrough will run through setting up AdminUI using the AdminUI installer.

 Configuration for logging within AdminUI

-Enable logging for the AdminUI API?:Set whether or not to enable logging within AdminUI, enabled by default.
+Enable API Logging:Set whether or not to enable logging within AdminUI, enabled by default.

-Once installation is complete, you will need to migrate your databases, you can configure which databases you want us to migrate for you.
+Once installation is complete, you will need to migrate your databases.

 Optionally you can also skip migrations at this point and handle migrations yourself, more info on our migrations is avaliable here